rainlab/translate-plugin/README.md

 Themes can provide default values for these messages by including a `lang.yaml` file in the theme directory.

+## Content translation

+This plugin activates a feature in the CMS that allows content files to use language suffixes, for example:

+* **welcome.htm** will contain the content in the default language.
+* **welcome.ru.htm** will contain the content in Russian.
+* **welcome.fr.htm** will contain the content in French.

 ## Model translation

 Models can have their attributes translated by using the `RainLab.Translate.Behaviors.TranslatableModel` behavior and specifying which attributes to translate in the class.